-If you are planning on a road trip to Yosemite and want to bring your pet, there are some key things you should know before you go.
+If you are planning on a road trip to Yosemite, you may wonder, “Can I bring my dog?”
+The answer is yes, but there are some key things you should know before you go.

 To protect both wildlife and pets, Yosemite National Park officials have restricted where pets can go in the park for years.
 They are not allowed in public buildings, on shuttle buses, in lodging areas and unplowed roads covered in snow.
 They are prohibited in walk-in campsites, including Camp 4, and group campsites.

 However, pets are allowed in campgrounds that are not designated as group or walk-in.
 They also are allowed in developed areas, fully paved roads, sidewalks and bike paths.
 Be sure to have your pet leashed at all times on a leash that is no more than 6 feet long.
 And do not leave your pet unattended as it is prohibited in the park.

 For the most part, pets are not allowed on any trails, minus these few exceptions.

 In Wawona, you can bring your dog on the Wawona Meadow Loop, Chowchilla Mountain Road and Four Mile and Eleven Mile fire roads (but not the Four Mile Trail in Yosemite Valley).

 In the Hodgdon Meadow area, you can bring your dog on Carlon Road from the trailhead to Hodgdon Meadow and on the Old Big Oak Flat Road from Hodgdon Meadow to Tuolumne Grove parking lot.